seanmcannon/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+-It's used to get access to data from a URL without rendering the URL.

 1. How would you explain form validation to someone who has never programmed before?

+-its simply the mechanism that ensures that the correct data is input into a website or app.
+Such as an email must have an @ symbol, a name must be text, a phone number must be a number, and a password must be a certain length and/or contain special characters and so forth.

 1. In 1-2 sentences, define end to end testing.

+- End to end testing is where an app or website is tested from front to back.
+Everything from validation of forms to proper storing of data (in our most current use of testing.)

 ## Instructions